lemlac/mulem/docs/reference.md

     value: int
 ```

-Instantiate an object by calling like a function.
+Instantiate a struct by calling it like a function.
 Each member is treated as a named argument.

 ```mu
 myObject = MyStruct(name: "Foobar", value: 1)